Our work

 Elk Valley Branch

-Since 2003, the Community EcoGarden in Fernie, BC has provided gardening opportunities and community education through sustainable organic projects.
-Inspired by permaculture principles, the garden enables members to utilize individual garden plots to grow and harvest flowers and vegetables.
+Since 2003, the Community EcoGarden has provided gardening opportunities and community education through sustainable organic projects.
+Members can use individual garden plots to grow and harvest flowers and vegetables.
 Read more

 Backyard Farmers Project